SoftwareAG/c8y-docs/content/users-guide/administration-bundle/changing-settings.md

 #### OAI-Secure

-OAI-Secure is a more secure alternative for Basic Auth mode that also supports username and password login.
-In OAI-Secure mode credentials in initial request are exchanged to JWT token that is set as a Cookie in web browser.
-Based on configuration OAI-Secure can support full session management or work as standard JWT authentication where user session lifetime is limited by token expiration time.
+OAI-Secure is a more secure alternative to the Basic Auth mode that also supports username and password login.
+In OAI-Secure mode the credentials in the initial request are exchanged to a JWT token that is set as a cookie in the web browser.
+Based on the configuration OAI-Secure can support full session management or work as a standard JWT authentication where the user session lifetime is limited by the token expiration time.
 ##### OAI-Secure without the configuration related to the session management (session configuration turned off)

 When there is no configuration related to the session, OAI-Secure issues a JWT token with a certain lifetime.
 If the token expires then the user is forced to re-login because token refresh is not supported.
 This behavior is very inconvenient for the user if the token lifetime is short because the user is forced to re-login frequently.